Where to find the Flamingos

 Did you know that?

-- The birds owe their colour to eating small shrimps and crustaceans?
+- That the birds owe their colour to eating small shrimps and crustaceans?

 - Flamingos have webbed front toes and therefore are good swimmers too?